General Rules – Important (please read):

 • The overall effect of the poem – (20%)

-Advanced Competitions: Video Competition
+Advanced Competitions: Short Skit / Mini-Drama Competition (Video)

 GUIDELINES AND SPECIFIC DETAILS:

-1. The minimum age to participate in the video competition is 1st Grade.
 The competition is open to the following age group categories:

 • 4th & 5th Grade